 If the next-generation Switch is more of a mid-generation bump – the path Sony and Microsoft have followed lately – then the design will almost definitely stay unchanged.
 There might be a few refinements here and there though, especially with accessories.
 Some bugs might get ironed out and Nintendo might take steps to lock out Switch hackers.

-You don't need to be an expert to know that hardware components are getting faster and smaller all the time, so there's no doubt the next Switch will be more powerful than the first.
-A new and improved Switch Pro might make more sense than a Switch 2, in fact.
+You don't need to be an expert to know that hardware components are getting faster and smaller all the time, so there's no doubt the Switch Pro will be more powerful than the first.
+There's been lots of talk that the upgraded handheld will be able to output a 4K resolution when docked.

-We know from users digging into the Switch code that Nintendo is laying the groundwork for improved hardware, and that will mean better resolutions and more expansive gameplay.
-More memory and a faster internal processor will definitely on the cards.
+We've also heard mention of a Mini LED display, which should mean a substantially better-looking screen in terms of colours and contrast when the new console breaks cover.
+We already know from users digging into the Switch code that Nintendo is laying the groundwork for improved hardware, and more memory and a faster internal processor will definitely on the cards.

 Games could've been one of the weaknesses of the Switch, but it's become one of the console's strengths – all kicked off by Breath of the Wild, of course.
 Now the console is a hit, independent developers are rushing to get their titles out on the Switch hardware.

-And the success of the Switch should mean some top-notch games for the Switch 2 – maybe even a Breath of the Wild sequel.
-It's too early to talk specifics, but the next iteration of the Switch will have a much better launch line-up than the original did.
+And the success of the Switch should mean some top-notch games for the Switch Pro – including a Breath of the Wild sequel.
+With Zelda's 35th anniversary this year, BotW 2 is very much on the cards according to leaks.

-With the Switch 1.0 proving a big success, Nintendo will want to ride the wave with games and accessories for as long as possible, maybe with a mid-gen Switch 1.5 upgrade in 2019 or 2020.
-After that, the real work can start on putting out a Nintendo Switch 2.0 device.
+With the Switch 1.0 proving a big success, Nintendo will want to ride the wave with games and accessories for as long as possible, which is why a mid-cycle Pro upgrade makes a lot of sense.
+Nintendo has certainly been dropping some hints in that direction.

-We'll keep you posted with every Nintendo Switch 2 leak and rumour that appears, so watch this space.
+We'll keep you posted with every Nintendo Switch Pro leak and rumour that appears, so watch this space.